-As a graduate English student at Mills, you’ll have a wide range of opportunities both in and out of the classroom to gain valuable experience in teaching, publishing, performance, presentation of critical work, and professional art practice.
-We maintain an active listserv where calls for work, conference announcements, and other professional opportunities for students are posted.
-Faculty also regularly alert students to professional opportunities suited to their specific needs and talents.
+As a graduate student in creative writing or literature at Mills, you’ll have a wide range of opportunities both in and out of the classroom to gain valuable experience in teaching, publishing, performance, presentation of critical work, and professional art practice.
+Our faculty is committed to your future plans and will help you apply for PhD programs and teaching jobs, submit your work for publication, or secure an agent for your novel.

 Graduate students in our programs pursue teaching experience across multiple contexts.
 Courses in pedagogy include:

-Some of these classes include a required teaching practicum.
-Students can get direct experience through internships at local community colleges and volunteer teaching in community centers throughout Oakland.
+Many of these classes include a required teaching practicum where you can gain direct experience through internships at local community colleges or volunteer teaching at high schools and arts centers.

-On campus, students can earn course credit and gain valuable practical experience by arranging a teaching practicum with a Mills professor in an undergraduate classroom.
-These TA opportunities can be pursued in a wide array of classes, including creative writing and literature.
-While not paid employment, a teaching practicum will appear on your transcript as evidence of classroom teaching experience.
+Our graduate students can also earn course credit and gain valuable practical experience by arranging a teaching practicum with our faculty in an undergraduate classroom at Mills.
+These opportunities can be pursued in a wide array of classes, including creative writing and literature.
+While not paid employment, teaching practicums build your CV and professional network.

-The English Department encourages students to apply for partial-tuition graduate assistantships.
+All students in the creative writing and literature programs are encouraged to apply for part-time graduate assistantships, available in both the first and second years of study.
 Classroom assistantships at Mills are unique in their focus on mentorship and collaboration, rather than grading papers or making photocopies.
 Students awarded graduate assistantships in the composition program, undergraduate senior thesis classes, and book art studio classes work closely with faculty and directly with other students.
-We do not ask graduate students to teach multiple sections, believing instead that your graduate education should allow you to apprentice as a teacher while focusing on your own development as a writer and scholar.
+We believe your graduate education should allow you to apprentice as a teacher while focusing on your own development as a writer and scholar.

 Our highly knowledgeable faculty are generous in conversation about publishing in various contexts, from small press poetry to agented fiction.